 Odor Zone 4: The Air

 Maintaining a clean litter box will minimize odor, not eliminate it 100%.
 There are two types of air treatments that you can use to make the area nearly odor free: Absorbents draw odor from the air by neutralizing or bonding with odor molecules.
-For example, Pet-Clear Crystals, made from natural volcanic rock, actually remove pungent odor from the air.
+For example, Odor Crystals, made from natural volcanic rock, actually remove pungent odor from the air.
 Scents sweeten the air to make it more pleasant.
 To maintain the area around-the-clock you can install a battery-operated, automatic aerosol-deodorizer, load it with your favorite scent, and set it to freshen the air every 7, 15, or 25 minutes.
 For accidents, or any time odor occurs, use a handy handheld spray like Nature's Miracle Stain & Odor Remover.
 Make sure to use all scents a comfortable distance from the litter box, and be careful not to overdo it.
-If too strong, scents can keep you cat from using her litter box.
+If too strong, scents can keep your cat from using her litter box.

 Unfortunately, soap and water, regular household cleaners, or perfumed sprays seldom work to satisfactorily remove pet stains or cover up their odors.
 With a sense of smell much more sensitive than ours, cats will still detect the smell of urine, even if the visible stain is gone.
 In fact, urine or feces odors may cause territorial rivalry.
 With ineffective clean-up you may unknowingly encourage your cat to re-soil the same spot.